 The FAFSA and Scholarships

-The FAFSA and scholarships, they often rely on each other!
+The FAFSA and scholarships often rely on each other!
 The FAFSA is an important part of getting financial aid for college AND for winning scholarship money.

 In addition to this aid, many scholarship applications include a box to check to ask whether the student has submitted a FAFSA and applied for government aid.

 Scholarship providers want to know that the student is doing everything possible to get financial help in paying for college, and filling out the FAFSA is a very important step in the process.

 “I’m a member of several scholarship committees, most won’t even consider your application without the FAFSA.
 Even if you do not qualify, they want to know you sought out every opportunity.
 It’s fast and free to do.”
 JR Miller, Scholarship Judge